Courtesy of the Knot:

 request the honor of your presence

 This wording suggests that you two are hosting in conjunction with your parents.
 Also, keep in mind that "hosting" can have flexible meaning.
-Parents can be official hosts -- they planned the party, they invited the guests, they paid -- or honorary hosts.
+Parents can be official hosts -- they planned the party, they invited the guests, they paid -- or honorary hosts.and

 Q. I am coordinating a friend's wedding and have been asked to do the wording for her invitations.
 She and her fiance are sponsoring their own wedding, but both want to honor their parents.
 The bride's mother is deceased; however, she wants her mother's name to appear on the invitation.
 What is the proper way to do this?
 Is it proper to mention a deceased parent in this way?A. The invitation is issued by those who are hosting the wedding -- someone who has passed away unfortunately can't do so.
 Perhaps you can suggest that she write a tribute to her mom to include in her ceremony program.
 Or maybe a candle is lit for her, her favorite song is played, or her favorite piece of scripture is read, and the significance is noted in the program.
 The bride may even want to give a toast at the reception, during which she remembers her mother.
 Try to explain to her that including her mom's name on the invite will seem awkward to guests; it's better to remember her mother on the occasion of the wedding, when the gesture will seem beautiful and moving, instead.